quixio/template-llm-support/Streamlit Dashboard/README.md

-# Python hello world
+# Streamlit

-[This project](https://github.com/quixio/quix-samples/tree/main/python/destinations/Empty-Template) is most basic and essential "Hello World" sample.

-The sample contained in this folder gives an example of how to connect to Kafka and detect the arrival of a new stream and read 'HelloWorld' parameter.
+[This project](https://github.com/quixio/quix-samples/tree/main/python/destinations/streamlit) is an example of how to run a real time Streamlit dashboard within Quix

 ## How to run

 Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples to use this project.

+Clicking `Deploy` on the Sample, deploys a pre-built container in Quix.
+Complete the environment variables to configure the container.

 Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.

-## Environment variables

-The code sample uses the following environment variables:

-- **input**: This is the input topic for demo data.

 ## Contribute